-Budgeted cost: £ 11,000.
+Budgeted cost: £ 12,800.

-Activity Evidence that supports this approach Challenge number(s) addressed Trauma informed attachment awareness refresher training with educational psychologist and educational psychologist intervention to support significant behavioural needs EEF Impact +4months for social and emotional learning https://educationendowmentfoundation.org.uk /education-evidence/teaching-learning- toolkit/social-and-emotional-learning Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
-5 Release time for DSL attendance officer to attend training and to monitor and review attendance with an action plan on improving attendance Attendance and punctuality initiatives to further strengthen punctuality and attendance No EEF data available but The Department for Education (DfE) published research in 2016 which found that, 'The higher the overall absence rate across Key Stage KS2, the lower the likely level of attainment at the end of KS2'.
+Activity Evidence that supports this approach Challenge number(s) addressed Mental Health Workshops to further support children's social and emotional needs -workshops and training for staff, parents and children EEF Impact +4months for social and emotional learning https://educationendowmentfoundation.org.uk /education-evidence/teaching-learning- toolkit/social-and-emotional-learning Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
+3,5 1:1 or small group mentoring groups with a trained mentor on improving personal, social and emotional skills Research from the Youth Endowment Fund, showed that mentoring of males was more effective when the mentor was male and it impacted positively on crime and anti-social behaviour.
+3 Release time for DSL attendance officer to attend training and to monitor and review attendance with an action plan on improving attendance Attendance and punctuality initiatives to No EEF data available but The Department for Education (DfE) published research in 2016 which found that, 'The higher the overall absence rate across Key Stage KS2, the lower the likely level of attainment at the end of KS2'.
 The impact Covid had on schools is evidence that when children miss a significant amount of time in school, it has a detrimental effect on progress and attainment.
-2 Specialist music tuition enabling PP children to receive high quality music provision Improve pupil well-being, increase in pupils' auditory listening skills, timing and understanding of notation.
+2 further strengthen punctuality and attendance Specialist music tuition enabling PP children to receive high quality music provision Improve pupil well-being, increase in pupils' auditory listening skills, timing and understanding of notation.
 All PP pupils in KS2 will access specialist music provision.
 It also enables pupils to participate in performances.
-3 Extra-curricular clubs - support children's physical, mental and emotional well-being.
+5 Extra-curricular clubs - support children's physical, mental and emotional well-being.
+Application of PP first strategy approach.
 No EEF data available but Public Health England - "positive association exists between academic attainment and physical activity levels of pupils."
 Evidence also suggests that involvement in extra-curricular activities may increase pupil attendance and retention.
-3 Supplement class trips and residential costs to ensure all PP children attend and receive full curriculum on offer.
+3,5 Supplement class trips and residential costs to ensure all PP children attend and receive full curriculum on offer.
 Physical activity has important benefits in terms of health, wellbeing and physical development.
 There is some evidence that involvement in extra-curricular sporting activities may increase pupil attendance and retention.
 (EEF Teaching and Learning Toolkit - physical activity/extending school time).
+5